xfmeng17/apue/README.md

 complete pathname.
 This is a convention only; we can set `argv[0]` to any string we like.

+- `[ch11.6, p339] mutex short for mutual-exclusion`
+We can protect our data and ensure access by only one thread at a time by using the pthreads mutual-exclusion interfaces.
+A **mutex** is basically a lock that we set (lock) before accessing a shared resource and release (unlick) when we're done.

 ## Shell command strings
 - `kill -l` to show all signals.
 - `kill -10 $(ps aux | grep -v grep | grep a.out | awk '{print $2}')` send